Information for SC Private Applicators

 1- Take SC private applicator training and exam

-To be certified as a private applicator, you must be at least 18 years-old, complete an application form, complete the proper training and pass an exam.
+To be certified as a private applicator, you must be at least 18 years-old, complete the proper training and pass an exam.
 Pay the pro-rated portion of the fee for the remainder of the five-year certification block in which the license is being issued.

 2 - Have a valid SC commercial, non-commercial, or dealer license